haiwera-silk-cd/magento-devdocs/guides/v2.0/mtf/mtf_entities/mtf_dataset.md

 If you want to extend variation in another module using [merging], you should use a [test case] name that you want to merge with and a variation name that you want to extend.

-For example, see how in `Magento/Catalog/Test/TestCase/Product/ValidateOrderOfProductTypeTest.xml`
+例如， see how in `Magento/Catalog/Test/TestCase/Product/ValidateOrderOfProductTypeTest.xml`

  {%highlight xml%}
  {%remote_markdown https://raw.githubusercontent.com/magento/magento2/2.0/dev/tests/functional/tests/app/Magento/Catalog/Test/TestCase/Product/ValidateOrderOfProductTypeTest.xml%}